nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/discovery-define.md

 ## Data analysis: identifying success UX metrics for a design course

-I did small activity to learn about how to identify potential UX metrics for projects.
+I did a small activity to learn about how to identify potential UX metrics for projects.
 One framework I discovered was a combination of [HEART and PULSE integrated into a GSM matrix](https://measuringu.com/heart-framework/).
 I applied this onto UX Playground's design course to identify potential success metrics based on feedback collected from the participant survey.
 Generally, businesses collect overwhelming amounts of data and I find the simple framework to be a useful for strategic planning.

 ![UX metrics for a design course was a GSM matrix with HEART and PULSE](/static/img/work-samples/ux-metrics.png) <figcaption>Based on the participant survey, some metrics idenfied include: partipants enjoying the project based on testimonials and high satisfaction ratings.</figcaption>